d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 by using self-attention.
-Unlike earlier self-attention models that still rely on RNNs for input representations :cite:`Cheng.Dong.Lapata.2016,Lin.Feng.Santos.ea.2017,Paulus.Xiong.Socher.2017`, the Transformer model is solely based on attention mechanisms without any convolutional or recurrent layer :cite:`Vaswani.Shazeer.Parmar.ea.2017`.
+Unlike earlier self-attention models that still rely on RNNs for input representations :cite:`Cheng.Dong.Lapata.2016,Lin.Feng.Santos.ea.2017,Paulus.Xiong.Socher.2017`, the transformer model is solely based on attention mechanisms without any convolutional or recurrent layer :cite:`Vaswani.Shazeer.Parmar.ea.2017`.
 Though originally proposed
-for sequence to sequence learning on text data, Transformers have been pervasive in a wide range of modern deep learning applications, such as in areas of language, vision, speech, and reinforcement learning.
+for sequence to sequence learning on text data, transformers have been pervasive in a wide range of modern deep learning applications, such as in areas of language, vision, speech, and reinforcement learning.